tarunm20/schedule-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 I used the given file structure.
 I have a ui folder in the components folder that has all the shadcn components.
 I also made custom components that I use to expand on the given shadcn components.

+FEATURES:
+- calendar view and list view
+- schedule list on sidebar
+- repeating schedule
+- get and create new tests
+- change week view based on week